 The testing and roll-out of driverless vehicles has huge implications for the city, and the eventuality of it is something that city officials need to grapple with.
 But the actual policy on this issue is still fairly thin and under-developed.
 CMU students—being uniquely situated at the birthplace of autonomous vehicles—want to change that.

 The weekend-long course, which was hosted by Heinz College, assembled the students, Heinz leadership, faculty, and expert guests from local and regional government, transportation, development, and planning organizations for two full days, with the goal of creating policy recommendations that were collaborative, comprehensive, and able to be implemented.

-Heinz College Professor Rick Stafford, who led the weekend course, said the societal consequences of autonomous vehicles is a major point of interest at CMU.
+Heinz College Professor Rick Stafford, who led the weekend course, said the societal consequences of autonomous vehicles are a major point of interest at CMU.